 Houston Texas is not what you’d call a touristic hotspot in the United States.
-Chances are high that you´ll find other cities that can claim that title… however that in no way means there is nothing to see in Houston, this is still a city with many awesome things to see and do… even if it’s not on many people’s radar.
+Chances are high that youll find other cities that can claim that title.
+However, that in no way means there is nothing to see in Houston.
+This is still a city with many awesome things to see and do and there are plenty of great places to take photos!

 Things to do in Houston